ReFT: Reasoning with Reinforced Fine-Tuning: Experiments

-\paragraph{Majority Voting and Reranking Benefit ReFT} Following \citet{wang2022self,uesato2022solving,lightman2023lets}, we also perform majority voting and reward model reranking to show that ReFT can benefits from these common techniques.
+\paragraph{Majority Voting and Reranking Benefit ReFT} Following \citet{wang2022self,uesato2022solving,lightman2023lets}, we also perform majority voting and reward model reranking to show that ReFT can benefit from these common techniques.
 Specifically, we perform sampling from both SFT and ReFT policies.
-We sample $100$ CoT solutions for each question and apply the reward model described in \S\ref{sec:setup}.
-Table \ref{tab:voting_reranking} shows that ReFT consistently achieves the best performance on GSM8K by reward model reranking.
-ReFT + Voting significantly outperforms SFT + Voting by $9.2$ points on average across all settings.
-ReFT with reranking outperforms SFT with reranking by $3.3$ points on average.
+We sample $100$ CoT solutions for each question and employ the reward model described in \S\ref{sec:setup} to perform reranking.
+Results in Table \ref{tab:voting_reranking} demonstrate that ReFT consistently achieves the best performance on GSM8K by reward model reranking.
+ReFT + Voting significantly outperforms SFT + Voting by $8.6$ points on average across all settings.
+ReFT with reranking outperforms SFT with reranking by more than $3$ points.

 Compared with existing open-source approaches~\cite{luo2023wizardmath,wang2023mathcoder,yue2023mammoth} (Table \ref{tab:voting_reranking} bottom\footnote{Numbers are taken from original papers.
-The N-CoT and P-CoT results for MAmmoTH-Coder are reported in their appendix.}), our best P-CoT variant achieves the best performance with accuracy $79.3$ on GSM8K.
+The N-CoT and P-CoT results for MAmmoTH-Coder are reported in their appendix.}), our best P-CoT variant achieves the best performance with accuracy $81.2$ on GSM8K.
 In addition, these approaches mainly include extra data generated from ChatGPT and perform distillation during fine-tuning.
 In contrast, we improve the policy itself by exploiting the potential of existing training data and pushing the limit of the policy performance.
-Our best result reported in Table \ref{tab:voting_reranking}, i.e., the CodeLLAMA + ReFT + Reranking with P-CoT setting, even slightly surpasses GPT-3.5-turbo.
+Our best result reported in Table \ref{tab:voting_reranking}, i.e., the CodeLLAMA + ReFT + Reranking with P-CoT setting, even surpasses \texttt{GPT-3.5-turbo}.
 However, we obtain the result with a model that is only in the size of 7B.

 \paragraph{Experiments with Small Model} Intuitively, exploration could lead to imperfect demonstration with a small language model.
-We conduct an experiment on P-CoT data using Galactica-125M\footnote{The smallest model size available in Galactica: \url{https://huggingface.co/facebook/galactica-125m}.}.
+We conduct an experiment on P-CoT data using Galactica-125M\footnote{\rurl{huggingface.co/facebook/galactica-125m}}, Codeparrot-small\footnote{\rurl{huggingface.co/codeparrot/codeparrot-small}} and Codegen-350M\footnote{\rurl{huggingface.co/Salesforce/codegen-350M-mono}}.
 Table \ref{tab:small_model} shows the performance comparison between SFT and ReFT.
-Surprisingly, ReFT still outperforms SFT on three datasets even with a small model.
+Surprisingly, ReFT still outperforms SFT on three datasets.
 Such improvements demonstrate the robustness of ReFT during the exploration of reasonable programs.